 Many prepositions take the genitive case, and these are also increasingly being used with the dative – we’ll cover this in Section VI.
 But in general, although it’s true that you don’t need to know the genitive as well as the other three cases, you can’t yet – and shouldn’t try to – avoid it entirely.
 And you definitely need to be able to recognize it; in particular, English speakers often confuse the genitive s at the end of a (masculine or neuter) noun with the English plural s (which is actually one of the least common plural forms in German).

 Also, you may have noticed in the tables above that some masculine and neuter nouns add an –s in the genitive, and some add an –es.
-There are complex rules for this but no simple one, and some sources will suggest that you memorize the genitive ending for every masculine and neuter noun just like the gender and plural form, but there is really something wrong with you if you spend much time doing this.
-Given how infrequently you’re likely to use the genitive actively (as opposed to just reading or hearing it), it’s just not worth the trouble.
+There are complex rules for this but no simple one, and some sources will suggest that you memorize the genitive ending for every masculine and neuter noun just like the gender and plural form.
+But given how infrequently you’re likely to use the genitive actively (as opposed to just reading or hearing it), this is not a great use of your time.
 If you’re writing something important and want to get it right, the –s or –es is included in any good German-English (or German-only) dictionary.

 |Continue to next section >>|